kant2002/myjit/README.md

 .\prepare.ps1 -CoreClrRoot c:\runtime\
 ```

+Only on windows if patch command not applied.
 Go to `jit/CMakeLists.txt` and comment line `add_subdirectory(static)`.
 Go to `pal/CMakeLists.txt` and comment line `add_subdirectory(tests)`.
 Now start building